Tizzz-555/100-days-of-code/log.md

 ### Day 23: November 26, Sunday

-**Today's Progress**: Added the icons and cleaned up the textarea.
+🔸 Added the icons and cleaned up the textarea.

-**Thoughts**: I enjoyed figuring out the best layout to use #CSS flex in the most effective way.
+🔸 I enjoyed figuring out the best layout to use #CSS flex in the most effective way.

 **Link(s) to work**
 1. [Commit link](https://github.com/Tizzz-555/no-feed-twitter/commit/65bafa7a90423c860db65f4c3cf55f8fd03e6c37)